sudheerj/reactjs-interview-questions/README.md

        }
      });
      ```
-     **Note:** If you use createReactClass then autobinding is available for all methods. i.e, You don't need to use .bind(this) with in constructor for event handlers.
+     **Note:** If you use createReactClass then auto binding is available for all methods. i.e, You don't need to use `.bind(this)` with in constructor for event handlers.

    **[⬆ Back to Top](#table-of-contents)**

 286. ### Is it possible to use react without JSX?
      Yes, JSX is not mandatory for using React.
 Actually it is convenient when you don’t want to set up compilation in your build environment.
-Each JSX element is just syntactic sugar for calling React.createElement(component, props, ...children).
+Each JSX element is just syntactic sugar for calling `React.createElement(component, props, ...children)`.

      For example, let us take a greeting example with JSX,

      ```javascript
      class Greeting extends React.Component {
        render() {